ankith-mohan/SEP/docs/helpers/genPos.md

 # genPos
-Generates a complex Positive Semidefinite matrix of the input dimensionality
+Generates a complex positive semidefinite matrix of the input dimensionality

 ## Syntax
 ``H = genPos(DIM)``